reagent-project/reagent-cookbook/d3/README.md

    ])
 ```

 To add d3, we need to add a parent div with an inner svg element.
+Also, let's remove some of the boilerplate from the reagent-seed template.

 ```clojure
 (ns d3.views.home-page)